dgaydukov/spring-cloud-order-service/README.md

 ### Nacos config hot reload
 With nacos config management you can hot-reload your env variables without the need to restart the app.
-To demonstrate this you can take a look into `ConfigPrinterService` where each 10 sec env var is printed, yet if we change config while the app is running, the app will pick-up the change and display correct value.
+To demonstrate this you can take a look into `ConfigPrinterService` where each 10 sec env var is printed, yet if we change config while the app is running, the app will pickup the change and display correct value.
 Belos is an example.
 ```
 # logs from running app (old config data)
 2024-05-18 19:06:19.339 [order-service] [Thread-8] [,]  INFO  c.exchange.order.service.impl.ConfigPrinterService - configEnv=test